 Surface transformation using hand-aged verdigris and hammered detailing has long been a part of my process.
 In 2014, I started exploring different methods of verdigris on copper that used organic materials.
 Working with leaves has given me a new palette of texture and colors to explore.
 Researching the chemistry of leaves, and how plants react to stress, has informed many of my compositions.
 For more information on this process, visit my companion site, copper abstractions.

 My newest process involves developing images and textures on copper.
 I use organic materials to compose my designs, and allow the copper to react with the materials to etch images directly on the copper.
 Time, sunlight, rain, heat, and the chemicals present in each of the elements give me a range of colors and textures.
 Once the leaves are removed and the copper is cleaned, a natural verdigris is revealed on the surface.
-When the colors finish rendering, the patina is fixed and the image is sealed with lacquer.
-I use this technique on my copper napkin rings for a one of a kind design.

 Many of my pieces have hand-wrought curves and hammered details.
 I bend copper tubing by hand without heat, and have developed a feel for the necessary pressure to bend shapes and control crimping.
 Flattening bent pipe or sheet is done with hammer and anvil.
 I like staying connected with my past through the tools I use every day.